 - Gestation longer than 40 weeks

-It should also be noted that no one component alone will make a patient an ideal or non-ideal candidate for VBAC.
-To have a successful VBAC, there should be great consideration into the patient’s history, desired experience, and presentation at the time of delivery.
+No one component alone will make a patient an ideal or non-ideal candidate for VBAC.
+Your history, desired experience, and presentation at time of delivery will determine this.

 Believe it or not, there are things you can do to prepare your body for a vaginal birth after cesarean.
 One of the first things I would recommend is having a lengthy discussion with your OB/GYN or midwife.
 Here are a few things to cover in conversation: